A Budget-Friendly Day in Saratoga Springs

 Discover Saratoga History

 Stop by the Saratoga Springs Visitor Center on Broadway and pick up a variety of information, maps of the area, and activity brochures.
-They have a self-guided walking tour of the mineral water fountains, which is a great way to get a taste of Saratoga's rich history - literally!
+They have a self-guided walking tour of the mineral water fountains, which is a great way to get a taste of Saratoga's rich history.

-Saratoga has 18 public mineral springs in various locations throughout the city.
-Each one is naturally carbonated and none taste alike.
+Saratoga has 21 public mineral springs in various locations throughout the city.
+Most of them are naturally carbonated, and none taste alike.
 These springs are easily accessible and free to sample - just bring your own cup or water bottle.
 The mineral springs are said to contain amazing healing and curative powers.

 Think the track always has to be an expensive experience?
 Not necessarily!
-The Saratoga Race Track offers walking tours at $3 a person, or $10 for a group of 4 - and tram tours are completely free.
+The Saratoga Race Course offers walking tours at $3 a person, or $10 for a family - and tram tours are completely free.

 Tours are held each racing day of the summer meet, except Travers Day.
 Get an overview of the facility, check out the unique landscapes and architecture, and get an inside peek at the track's backstretch area.

 Seeing great entertainment live doesn't need to be expensive with the Tang Teaching Museum at Skidmore College.
-Admission is completely free and they offer live music on the rooftop patio at 7pm on Thursdays through the end of August.
+Admission is completely free and they offer live music on the rooftop patio on specific dates in summer.